-4. It causes a rift in trust
+4. It could cause a rift in trust

-5. It doesn’t improve employee performance
+5. Counteroffers don’t improve employee performance

 You may think that Jen owes you one, considering you just bumped her salary or gave her a few extra vacation days.
 On the flip side, she may feel like you can’t live without her, and the notion of being indispensable doesn’t give her much motivation to boost her performance.
 In either case, the counteroffer is making waves beyond your original intention.